moebrowne/device-benchmarker/README.md

 ## Usage

-The bench marker uses the following usage:
+The bench marker is called using this format:

     ./run.sh {test-name} /dev/device1 /dev/device2 /dev/deviceN